asafpamzn/valkey-benchmark-node/README.md

 # Valkey Benchmark Node

 Valkey Benchmark Node is a benchmark tool for Valkey.
-This tool allows developers to conduct performance testing in node.js while maintaining consistent testing methodologies across different implementations.
+This tool allows developers to conduct performance testing in node.js.
 It supports various testing scenarios, including throughput testing, latency measurements, and custom command benchmarking.

 Key Advantages: